muhammadalsattar/arabic-bionic-reading/README.md

 # Arabic bionic reading

-### This project simply transforms arabic text to bionic reading font.
-Bionic reading helps people who have trouble concentrating and distraction.
-It also makes the reading process faster and more comprehensible.
+### This small project simply converts Arabic words into Bionic reading font.

+### Bionic reading method helps people with dyslexia or reading problems.
+It also helps making digital reading faster and easier.